defra-design/accessibility/src/resources/content/how-to-make-a-qualtrics-form-more-accessible.md

 **Survey language** - check that is is set to English (UK)

-**Display name** - use the format [Form name] - [Organisation] where the form name matches the main form title, for example:

-Give your feedback on the Check for flooding service - Environment Agency

-**Survey description** - a short snippet to describe from the users point of view what the form is for.
+**Survey description** - a short snippet to describe from the users' point of view what the form is for.

 ### Motion
 Do not use motion.

-Turn off any page transitions applied as well as autofocus and auto-advance on questions, as these features can lead to accessibility problems with people who may have motion sickness.
+Turn off any page transitions applied as well as "autofocus" and "auto-advance" on questions, as these features can lead to accessibility problems with people who may have motion sickness.

 1. Go to ‘Look and feel’ and then ‘Motion’
 2. Set ‘Page Transition’ to ‘None’

 <h3 name="use-a-meaningful-form-title" id="use-a-meaningful-form-title">Use a meaningful form title</h3>
-All forms need a title that reflects the purpose of the survey, for example: “Give your feedback on the Check for flooding service”.
+All forms need a title that reflects the purpose of the survey, using the format: use the format [Form name] - [Organisation].
+For example: “Give your feedback on the Check for flooding service - Environment Agency”.
 This title will be reflected within the user’s browser and available to assistive technologies for people to understand the purpose of the page.

 #### How to add a title
 To add a title to your survey, navigate to the ‘Survey options’ page for your survey.
 Within the general tab, look for a field labelled: ‘Display name’.
 Using the text input, add the title for your survey - once complete, Qualtrics will automatically save this change.